The Lands at Hillside Farms raises Certified Animal Welfare Approved by A Greener World (AGW)…

 Patricia’s long-term farming goals include focusing on combining the technology she has access to today with natural production techniques.
 “I’m planning on keeping an open mind but seeing happy comfortable cows has always felt like a good goal to keep for the short and long term,” she says.

-Quaker Hill Creamery will be selling Certified Animal Welfare Approved by AGW cow’s milk direct from the farm at the start of 2019.
-To contact Quaker Hill Creamery, email email@example.com.
+Quaker Hill Creamery sells Certified Animal Welfare Approved by AGW cow’s milk direct from the farm.
+To contact Quaker Hill Creamery, call Patricia McCarthy at 845-464-5872 and 845-855-3912.